smarticoai/public-api/docs/interfaces/TMissionOrBadge.md

 • **cta\_action**: `string`

 The action that should be performed when user clicks on the mission or badge Can be URL or deep link, e.g. 'dp:deposit'.
-The most safe to execute CTA is to pass it to _smartico.do(cta_action);
+The most safe to execute CTA is to pass it to _smartico.dp(cta_action);
 The 'dp' function will handle the CTA and will execute it in the most safe way

 ___